nh-server/Kurisu/cogs/assistance-cmds/tutorial/ftp.3ds.md

 cooldown-rate: 0
 ---

-A guide to using ftp with FTPD and WinSCP
+A guide to using ftp with FTPD